-Believers must not be content to simply follow a moral code in which they do the right things and avoid the wrong things, as for instance our Buddhist friends might say.
-From Luke 9, the idea comes through clearly that we Cristocentric kingdom members are aliens, nomads and pilgrims on earth.
-Jesus words about discipleship call us to embrace a lifestyle evocative of the "road not taken" of poet Robert Frost.
+Believers must not be content to simply follow a moral code in which they do the right things and avoid the wrong things, as for instance, our Buddhist friends might say.
+From Luke 9, the idea comes through clearly that we Cristocentric kingdom members are aliens, nomads, and pilgrims on Earth.
+Jesus' words about discipleship call us to embrace a lifestyle evocative of the "road not taken" by poet Robert Frost.

-Can Galatians help us see see that, in every culture, there are radical inner differences between thoe who are in Christ and those who are not.
+Can Galatians help us see that, in every culture, there are radical inner differences between those who are in Christ and those who are not?
 People in agriculture know that fruit can be cultivated.
 It is, however, a fruit of the Spirit and not a righteousness stemming from our works.
 There is freedom in this, but Paul reminds us it's not freedom to practice self-indulgence which in itself constitutes a form of slavery.

 Black Americans involvement in world missions World mission history crossword puzzle Historic world missions slogans Missionaries exemplifying important characteristics Brief overview of world missions history Monastic missionary strategy Nazarene Missions International history :PowerPoint: Epochs of world mission history World missions outreach from 1600 to the present Missions history course syllabus Year-by-year timeline of world missions outreach Today in world missions history Evangelizing the Vikings William Borden's story